 Hope you packed your sense of adventure as well as your Oyster card because your fun-fuelled London weekend starts here.
 There’s just so much to do!
 From horse riding in Hyde Park to a roof walk along the top of the iconic O2 Arena, the UK capital is packed with exhilarating activities and many of them give you breathtaking views at the same time.
 Weather looking a bit British outside?
-There’s no need to let rain stop your fun because, with crazy golf and ice climbing on offer, there are plenty of indoor activities to get stuck into.
+There’s no need to let rain stop your fun because there are plenty of indoor activities to get stuck into.
 And when your action-packed day draws to a close, rest assured that one of our London hotels will be just round the corner.

 Activities in London

 Who says you have to fly to the Alps to get an adrenaline rush?
 While London may not have mountains to whizz down, it does have plenty of adventures of its own on offer - if you know where to look.

 Ever wanted to stand at the very top of the iconic O2 Arena?
 The Up at The O2 experience lets you do just that.
 Your instructor will clip you in before you attempt the exhilarating 90-minute climb over the roof of the world’s most popular entertainment venue.
 Walks are available at twilight, at sunset or, for the really brave, at night.
 The 380m walkway reaches heights of 52m and when it’s clear you can see landmarks up to 15 miles away.

 At Hyde Park you can rent paddle boats on the Serpentine, or brave the chilly waters for a spot of wild swimming in the Lido.
 But if you’re feeling really adventurous, why not see the park on horseback?
 Hyde Park Stables offer adults and children the chance to ride horses all year round round from 9am to 4pm, seven days a week.
 Beginners are welcome and there are five miles of bridleways to trot along.